 Because ringworm can be such a hassle to treat, ideally you’d like to avoid your cat ever getting it.
 So how do cats get ringworm in the first place?
 If your cat stays indoors, can they still get ringworm?
 How can you prevent your cat from getting ringworm?
 The answers to all these questions will be discussed in this article.

 What Is Ringworm?

 Despite its confusing name, ringworm isn’t caused by a worm.
-Ringworm is a fungal disease, caused by a group of fungi called dermatophytes.
+Ringworm is a fungal disease, caused by several fungi of the Microsporum or Trichophyton genus.
+They are sometimes referred to as dermatophytes.
 The proper name that describes this disease is dermatophytosis.

 Dermatophytes occur naturally in the environment, living in the soil, especially in warm, moist places.
 The spores of the fungi are easily spread through the air or by attaching to animals or objects.
 Once ringworm infects an animal or person, it feeds on keratin, the protein in hair and skin.

 Cats get ringworm through direct contact with the fungal spores themselves.
 This could be through contact with another infected animal or contact with an object contaminated with ringworm spores.
 Unlike some types of fungal infections, ringworm is not species-specific, meaning it can infect cats, dogs, or humans and they can then infect each other.

 One of the trickiest things about ringworm is how long the fungal spores can live in the environment.
 Reportedly, ringworm can live on surfaces including bedding, furniture, brushes, and food bowls for up to 18 months.